 Semicolons are the bane of many a student on the SAT.
 As soon as they see one they think run-on sentence or verbiage.
 The SAT definitely plays on this fear by including many correct answers in the Identifying the Error portion of the Writing Section.

-Below, I’ve included a few useful tips and examples to help you no longer fear the semi-colon; I hope you will take note.
+Below, I’ve included a few useful tips and examples to help you no longer fear the semi-colon; I hope you will take note of the SAT grammar rules you’ll need to know about semi-colons.

 Meet the Independent Clause